What Employees and Employers Need to Know About HIPAA Sanction Policies

 November 12, 2018

 When it comes to HIPAA law, the sanction policy is one of the most important factors employees must be aware of.
-Though HIPAA does not mandate exactly how employers discipline their employees in the workplace.
+HIPAA does not mandate exactly how employers must discipline their employees in the workplace.
 So, we provide our suggested guidelines for HIPAA sanction policies.

-In addition to the employer sanctions, there are civil and criminal penalties associated with violating HIPAA law.
+In addition to the employer imposed HIPAA sanctions, there are civil and criminal penalties associated with violating HIPAA law.
 Those who violate HIPAA may face fines from $100-250,000 per offense (with an annual cap at $1.5 million) and/or a 1-10 year prison sentence.
-Employers may find it difficult to enforce sanctions on employees who break the rules, but it is important to do so consistently for the wellbeing of the company.
+Employers may find it difficult to enforce sanctions on employees who break the rules.
+However, it is important to do so consistently for the wellbeing of the company.

 Was the PHI disclosure intentional?